Varnish

 enabled: false

-To use in your VCL, add an import such as:
+To use them, add an import to your template such as the following:

 import xkey;